telexintegrations/Serious-Complaint-Logger/README.md

 2. Connect the repo to Render and select Node.js as the environment.
 3. Set up environment variables in Render’s Environment Settings.
 4. Deploy and get your live URL.

+### **Testing**
+1. Add integration [JSON link]("https://serious-complaint-logger.onrender.com/integration-spec) to telex
+2. Add email address to Settings, as a forwarding address.
+3. Send messages to Telex channel for OpenAI to read and detect serious complaints

 ## **Technologies Used**
 * Node.js – Backend runtime